Doctorate in Clinical Psychology

 We encourage applicants to share information about their personal experience in relation to diversity, and any contextual factors related to widening participation and increasing equality of opportunity, on their application, and we welcome discussion of this at interview.

 The programme places emphasis on relevant practical experience which applicants are able to relate to psychological approaches and theory.
 This may be gained in a range of settings where psychological principles are applicable, including supervised work as an assistant psychologist (or equivalent) in a psychological therapies service, a psychological wellbeing practitioner or a psychological therapist, CBT therapist, or working in a supervised post within a related (mental or physical health) service context.
 Supervision and a reference from a qualified clinical psychologist substantially enhance the value of such experience and strengthen an application.
 Similarly, experience as a postgraduate research student or work as a paid research assistant on a clinically-relevant research project enhances applicants’ research experience, particularly if it is clinically relevant research which has entailed a reasonable amount of direct contact with service users.
-An equivalent of one year whole-time paid experience in suitable (preferably NHS) settings is considered a minimum requirement at the time of application.
-However, due to the high level of competition for a limited number of places, candidates are very unlikely to be short-listed for interview if their application only evidences the minimum requirements.
-Applications in 2019 for 2020 entry numbered just under 29:1 (applicants to places).
+An equivalent of one-year whole-time paid experience in suitable (preferably NHS) settings is considered a minimum requirement at the time of application.
+However, due to the high level of competition for a limited number of places, candidates are unlikely to be short-listed for interview if their application only evidences the minimum requirements.

 In order to be eligible to apply, candidates must have an honours degree in psychology or an equivalent combined honours degree, where psychology accounts for more than 50% of the programme content and examinations, and Graduate Basis for Chartered Membership (GBC) with the BPS.

-In practice, the majority (but by no means all) of successful applicants have a high 2:1 or 1st class honours degree and (although not essential for minimum requirements) further postgraduate qualifications, such as a relevant Masters in an area of psychology (eg clinical, counselling, health, forensic), MRes, or PhD.
-However, every year we also have excellent candidates with a 2:1 honours degree and without any postgraduate qualifications, who succeed in obtaining a place on the programme.
+In practice, the majority of successful applicants have a high 2:1 or 1st class honours degree and (although not essential for minimum requirements) further postgraduate qualifications, such as a relevant Masters in an area of applied psychology (e.g. clinical, counselling, health, forensic), MRes, or PhD.
+However, every year we also have excellent candidates with a 2:1 honours degree and without any postgraduate qualifications, who excel in other areas and succeed in obtaining a place on the programme.

 Candidates with a 2:2 honours degree in psychology or a conversion degree pass and GBC are also eligible to apply.
-However, this needs to be accompanied by clear evidence that the degree outcome is not an accurate reflection of the applicant's true academic ability, via further information on the application and/or references evidencing the reason(s) for not having fulfilled their true academic potential so far, and evidence of ability via, for example, additional research experience (eg paid employment as a researcher, peer-reviewed publications), or a postgraduate degree (Masters with merit or distinction, or PhD) that demonstrates the applicant's true academic potential.
+However, this needs to be accompanied by clear and substantial evidence that the degree outcome is not an accurate reflection of the applicant's true academic ability.
+Further, corroborating information on the application and/or references needs to evidence the reason(s) for the applicant not having fulfilled their true academic potential so far, and confirmation of their potential to study and train at postgraduate level via, for example, evidence of additional research experience (e.g. paid employment as a researcher, peer-reviewed publications), or a postgraduate degree (Masters with merit or distinction, or PhD) that demonstrates the applicant's true academic potential.
 For applicants with a completed PhD, the class of undergraduate degree is irrelevant.

 In considering applications, short-listers and selection panels attach significance to the following:

-First, there is an initial screening of anonymised applications in order to exclude candidates who do not meet the minimum requirements (eg candidate does not have GBC, or minimum work experience, and is not a UK/EU/EEA applicant).
-Information regarding applicants' personal details (name, address, date of birth, nationality, funding status, and choice of programmes applied to ie first page of the application) is not routinely available to short-listers at stages 1 or 2, or interviewers, in order to reduce unconscious bias and promote fairness and equity in selection.
+First, there is an initial screening of anonymised applications in order to exclude candidates who do not meet the minimum eligibility requirements (e.g. candidate does not have Graduate Basis for Chartered Membership (GBC), or minimum work experience, and does not meet UK work/residency requirements).
+Information regarding applicants' personal details (name, address, date of birth, nationality, funding status, and choice of programmes applied to, i.e. information on the first page of the application) is not routinely available to short-listers at stages 1 or 2, or interviewers, in order to reduce unconscious bias and promote fairness and equity in selection.

 The first short-listing stage is conducted by programme staff who rate applications according to pre-determined criteria for academic achievement and research experience, relevant work experience, personal and interpersonal qualities, including aspects relating to diversity, personal experience and equality of opportunity, and quality of references.
 Applications scoring above a certain cut-off then go through to the second stage, in which local NHS clinical psychologists and experts by experience involved in the DClinPsy programme, short-list according to the same pre-determined criteria, to produce a list of applicants for interview and a reserve list for interview.
 Candidates who are unsuccessful at this stage are informed of the outcome.
 Please note that due to the high volume of applications, it is not possible to offer individual feedback to applicants who are not selected for interview.